sfnxboy/Machine_Learning_and_Big_Data/README.md

 - Text Similarity

 Another popular use case for NLP is determining document or sentence similarity.
 These are important use cases, because they can tell us a lot about a document and its contents.
 There are a number of ways to do text similarity, with varying levels of difficulty.

+### Natural Language Processing Analyses

+There are three types of NLP analyses:

+-  analysis is essentially checking the dictionary definition of each element of a sentence or document.
+In this type of analysis, we don't care about the words that come before or after the word in question—we just care about the given word.
+- Sentiment analysis pertains to what the text means.
+Is it positive, negative, or neutral?
+You can come up with a score of how positive or negative the text is using NLP.
+- Semantic analysis entails extracting the meaning of the text.
+You want to analyze the meaning of each word, and then relate that to the meaning of the text as a whole.

+Within NLP, named-entity recognition (NER) is the concept of taking a document and finding all of the important terms within it.
+An important term can mean anything, from a politicians name, to a verb, to a place.
+Many names are already recognized, but you can always add more names to the list of recognized entities, as necessary.
+You train a model on data labeled with important entities so that the model can better distinguish which entities should be labeled in a different dataset.

+### Natural Language Processing Pipeline

+1. Raw Text: Start with the raw data.
+2. Tokenization: Separate the words from paragraphs, to sentences, to individual words.
+3. Stop Words Filtering: Remove common words like "a" and "the" that add no real value to what we are looking to analyze.
+4. Term Frequency-Inverse Document Frequency (TF-IDF): Statistically rank the words by importance compared to the rest of the words in the text.
+This is also when the words are converted from text to numbers.
+5. Machine Learning: Put everything together and run through the machine learning model to produce an output.